 Board of Directors

-Appointed by GCPF shareholders, the Board of Directors has an oversight role and is responsible for defining GCPF’s strategic direction.
+Appointed by the GCPF shareholders, the Board of Directors has an oversight role and is responsible for defining GCPF’s strategic direction.
 It has sole power to administer and manage the Fund.
-The Board has five members:
+The Board has six members:

 - Cornelis van Aerssen